jgoerzen/docker-qemu-dos/README.md

 - Parted version 2 is pulled in from an old Debian version.
 This version is used because it can resize partitions (resize command dropped in parted 3.x)
-- FIXME: more stuff

-The DOS drive C image is prepared from FreeDOS with standard "full install" plus the network basics as documented in [their HOWTO](http://wiki.freedos.org/wiki/index.php/Networking_FreeDOS_-_Quick_Networking_HowTo).
+- The DOS drive C minimal image is prepared from FreeDOS with standard "full install" plus the network basics as documented in [their HOWTO](http://wiki.freedos.org/wiki/index.php/Networking_FreeDOS_-_Quick_Networking_HowTo).
 To this, only XFS plus the CRT patch have been added.

-The data sharing comes from XFS inside DOS, and UNFS3 on Linux.
+(Note: XFS does not seem to be working in a modern environment.)
+- The base OS is [FreeDOS](http://www.freedos.org/) 1.2.
+- The FreeDOS distribution is [1.2NET](https://www.lazybrowndog.net/freedos/virtualbox/?page_id=33)
+- I have customized CONFIG.SYS to work around some bugs and improve idle CPU usage.
+AUTOEXEC.BAT just makes a quick call.

 # References and information